 Here are the Master Gardener contacts in your state:

-Some cities, counties and/or regions have programs that address mosquitoes, ticks, rodents and other pests.
-These animals are called “vectors” because they can spread public health diseases.
-Each program may offer different services based on local funding and needs.
-Vector Control Agencies may be able to:
+Some cities, counties and/or regions have programs that address mosquitoes, ticks, rodents, or other pests.
+These animals are called "vectors" because they can spread public health diseases.
+Each program may offer different services or information based on local funding and needs.
+Some communities have organized mosquito/vector control programs; some do not.
+We have attempted to list all of the mosquito/vector control districts in your state below.
+Mosquito/vector control districts may be able to:

-Here are the Vector Control contacts in your state:
+Here are the available mosquito/vector control contacts in your state:

 In the U.S., each state has an agency in charge of environmental issues.
 It may be called the Department of Environmental Protection/Quality/or Natural Resources, or something similar.
 You might consider contacting your State Environmental Agency for issues like these: